CrystalTechSAS/jcrystal_documentation/getting_started/working_frontend.md

-# Working with jCrystal on frontend
+# Working with jCrystal on the frontend

 jCrystal is a full-stack framework that aims to reduce code rewrites, moreover, on your frontend clients it will help you: